qasar/qasar.github.io/links.md

 permalink: /links/
 ---

-Some videos i've come across on the interwebs.
+Some videos I've come across on the interwebs.

 <p>&nbsp;</p>

-<a href="https://youtu.be/8VnW3EE-4Mo?t=287" target="_blank">Detoit Pistons Isiah Thomas' hall of fame speech</a>.
+<a href="https://youtu.be/8VnW3EE-4Mo?t=287" target="_blank">Detroit Pistons Isiah Thomas' hall of fame speech</a>.

 <a href="https://www.youtube.com/watch?v=9aGRHOpMRUg&list=FLXJuURIK0_r_mGlRWSPkgCw&index=78&t=0s">Why these all-white paintings are in museums and mine aren't</a>.